15 Ways to Improve an eCommerce Store (2 of 2)

-Something you learn after studying end users is that the majority of people are either too lazy or distracted to give their online activities 100% focus.
+Something you learn after studying the end users of an eCommerce store is that the majority of people are either too lazy or distracted to give their online activities 100% focus.
 They could be tired from work, in a crowded cafe or been up all night with a baby.
 You’ll never be able to accommodate every reason why someone isn’t putting in 100%, but don’t fret, there is something you can do.

 Since people are either too lazy or distracted most of the time, you need to create an experience that helps them achieve their goals faster and with a minimal amount of effort.
 How do you do that?
 The best way is to continuously improve what you’re offering them.
 Don’t just be satisfied with the first version and expect it to work with no trouble, you need to continuously improve your service.
 There will always be ways you can improve what you’re offering, here are a few…